Children’s Lip and Tongue Tie Treatments In Dallas

-Everyone has a small strand of tissue, called a frenum, that connects the tongue to the floor of the mouth and the lips to the gums.
+Everyone has a small strand of tissue, called a frenum, this tissue connects the tongue to the floor of the mouth and the lips to the gums.
 If the frenum is too tight, short, or thick, it can inhibit normal mouth function and development.
-These restrictions are known as lip and tongue ties.
+These restrictions are known as lip and tongue-ties.
 A frenectomy is the procedure to remove this excess tissue and allow full oral function.

 - Poor weight gain